Donald Trump gets inaugurated Friday and Americans will start getting some glimpses of what his presidency actually means.

 Tax cuts may well be on the way, and they would certainly be well received.
 We might even see higher rates of economic growth, though Trump has been handed a lousy hand.
 But we doubt Trump will put an end to deficits and metastasizing debt – and there is virtually no support in Congress for that in any event.
 Politicians have been finding a way to spend way beyond their means for decades – through good times and bad.

 There is already evidence that Trump himself does not plan to balance the budget.

-He has suggested now is an opportune time for government to borrow even more because interest rates are so low.
-His pick for Treasury Secretary, Steve Mnuchin, wants to take a look at issuing Treasury debt with durations as long as 70 years in order to make the most out of today’s historically low borrowing costs!
+He has suggested now is an opportune time for the government to borrow even more because interest rates are so low.
+His pick for Treasury Secretary, Steve Mnuchin, wants to take a look at issuing Treasury debt with durations as long as 70 years to make the most out of today’s historically low borrowing costs!

 Ultimately, the proof will be in the pudding later this year when the new administration and the Republicans controlling Congress grapple with the debt ceiling.
 Americans will find out for certain whether or not there is any genuine commitment to controlling the explosion in debt we’ve witnessed in recent decades.

 Our expectation is that Washington DC remains fundamentally unchanged in this regard.
 Politicians will opt for growth now and hope the consequences come later.
 The rising debt and ongoing deficits should weigh on the dollar, despite the rally we have seen in recent weeks.
 Gold and silver prices will therefore be underpinned.

 Trump has talked about scaling back a handful of regulatory agencies (including the EPA) and also reining in federal contractors.
 But he and his people have been largely silent when it comes to Wall Street banks and the federal agencies who provide cover for the cheating there.